kumbulanit/t-sql/tech company/untitled/Presentations/Lesson1_TSQL_Introduction_Presentation.md

     LastName,            -- Employee last name
     BaseSalary               -- Annual BaseSalary in USD FROM Employees
-WHERE d.DepartmentName = 'Engineering'  -- Filter for IT department only AND BaseSalary > 70000;    -- High BaseSalary threshold
+WHERE d.DepartmentName = 'Engineering'  -- Filter for IT d.d.DepartmentName only
+  AND BaseSalary > 70000;    -- High BaseSalary threshold
 ```